nicolay-r/blog/_posts/2022-08-19-arekit-collection-bind.md

             version=version)
 ```

-Once we read the `BratRelation` instances, in further there is a need to perform a conversion to `TextOpinion`
+Once we read the `BratRelation` instances, in further there is a need to perform a conversion to `TextOpinion`.
-is a general type which describes a connection between a pair of objects:
+TextOpinion is a general type in AREkit framework which describes a connection between a pair of objects mentioned in text:
 ```python
 class CollectionOpinionConverter(object):